-At Lee Brigg Infant & Nursery School we aim to provide a high-quality Design Technology (D.T.) education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own products.
+At Lee Brigg Infants and Nursery School we aim to provide a high-quality DT education, which will engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own products.

 Design and Technology gives our children the opportunity to explore their own creativity and individuality.
 They learn about the process of designing, making and evaluating products and become more confident and thoughtful in each of these aspects as they progress through school.

 Aims in teaching DT at Lee Brigg Infant & Nursery School:

 We aim to:

 - develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world

 - build up and apply their growing knowledge, understanding and skills in order to design and make high-quality products